 The historic districts ordinance that Avon Township adopted in 1978 limited a non-contiguous district to the designated structure on the property and the area within one hundred feet from that structure (or to the property line if that was less than one hundred feet away).
-In 1995, the city of Rochester Hills amended their ordinance to include the entire parcel with all of its historic and non-historic resources.
-This was done to comply with the changes in state law.
+In 1995, the city of Rochester Hills amended their ordinance to include the entire parcel with all of its historic and non-historic resources.3 This was done to comply with the changes in state law.

-CONCLUSION
+CONCLUSION AND RECOMMENDATION

 In conclusion, the study committee finds that the house at 2371 South Livernois Road should no longer be designated as a local historic district.
-The original study committee did not have the benefit of the complete history of the property.
-The house does not possess the historic or architectural integrity needed for it to be considered significant for its architecture.
-It is not an outstanding example of the Colonial Revival style.
-Neither is it associated with a person or event significant to the history of Rochester Hills.
+The original study committee did not have the benefit of the complete history of the property and defined it as significant as an example of the Greek Revival Style.
+Since the house was built in 1945 which is outside of the period of significance for Greek Revival architecture, it is not significant for its architecture and is not significant as previously defined.